 Auriele Diotte is a graduate of Redeemer University College (2014) holding a B.A. in Theatre Performance.
 She learned about her Métis culture and about jigging from the Oshawa Durham Region Métis Council and has, since, been an active Métis dancer for 8 years.
 She has been in association with the Act One School of Drama in Pickering as Counsellor, Instructor and Camp Director for 4 years and she is now a children’s party entertainer with The Fairytale Factory.

-Tomahawk throwing demonstrations with Chief Master Instructor George Lepine.
+Indigenous weapon throwing demonstrations with Chief Master Instructor George Lepine and his professional staff.
 Okichitaw is a unique, powerful, practical martial art system that uses basic but aggressive combat movements that were employed specifically throughout Plains Indigenous Warfare.
 Based on Indigenous Plains combat techniques and tactics, this concurrent version of the combat art embodies the spirit of the Plains Warrior fighting and warfare applications through the utilization with traditional weapons.
-Get your throwing arm ready, visitors will have the opportunity to participate!
+Get your throwing arms ready, visitors will have the opportunity to participate in this unique indigenous weapon throwing experience!

 Visitors to the Masters Indigenous Games 2018 Cultural Village will have the chance to browse a number of authentic Indigenous crafts, art, and material focused vendors.
 Children will have the opportunity to participate in a number of children-based educational workshops that focus on Indigenous cultures and knowledge sharing.